andreimarcu/linx-client/README.md

 ```

 Or you can use an external tool, such as [pass](https://www.passwordstore.org/)
-to store it encrypted.
+to store it as encrypted.

 If you specify the config key `apikeycmd`, it will take precedence over the
-`apikey` config key, and execute it when it needs the token.
+`apikey` config key, and will run and use the first line of output from that
+command when it performs any request.

 ```json
 {